 In the event of your death, if you have completed at least two years of service and you are not on deferred pension status, your beneficiary will be eligible to receive a lump sum distribution equal to the contributions made on your behalf up to a maximum of \$55,000.

 However, if you have been married to the same spouse for at least the one-year period prior to your death and you are vested at the time of your death, benefits will be payable solely to your surviving spouse, in a manner described in the section entitled "Pre-Retirement Spouse's Benefit", regardless of your beneficiary designation.
-If there is a Pre-Retirement Spouse's benefit payable, the maximum Death Benefit is \$8,250.00.
+If there is a Pre-Retirement Spouse's benefit payable, the maximum Death Benefit is \$8,250.
+When receiving this lump sum payment your spouse will be given two options: